Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 1. Deploy: Strategic Timing and Context

-Success depends on when and where you introduce a brain teaser.
-Present it when energy is low or when a meeting needs a sharp pivot.
+Timing and setting matter when introducing a brain teaser.
+Bring it out when energy dips or a meeting needs a fresh direction.

-• Transition Moments: Introduce a logic puzzle after a heavy data review session to clear mental fatigue before planning.
+• Transition Moments: Use a logic puzzle after a heavy data session to clear mental fatigue before planning.

-• Team Retreats: Assign a challenging multi-step lateral puzzle that requires small groups to form and collaborate.
+• Team Retreats: Give a multi-step lateral puzzle that encourages small groups to form and work together.

 2. Discuss: Facilitation and Collaboration